ngzhankang/fullStackedWebDevelopmment/worksheets/weekly_report/weekly_report_4.md

 ## What have I done last week

--   Worked on...
--   Worked on...
+-   Worked on frontend and backend
+-   Start on some basic data input
--   Changed....
+-   Changed wireframe design

 ## What do I plan to do next week

--   Worked on...
--   Worked on...
--   Changed....
+-   Finish up on frontend and backend
+-   Test out our project

 ## Additional Thoughts

--   VSCode is sick.
+-   VSCode is sick as usual.
--   This addon is fabulous.
--   Lecturer is awesome.
+-   Phase 1 is almost coming to an end!
+-   Thz lecturer!